cpmech/russell/russell_lab/README.md

 There are many functions for linear algebra, such as (for Real and Complex types):

-* Vector addition, copy, inner and outer products, and norms
+* Vector addition, copy, inner and outer products, norms, and more
-* Matrix addition, multiplication, copy, singular-value decomposition, eigenvalues, pseudo-inverse, inverse, and norms
+* Matrix addition, multiplication, copy, singular-value decomposition, eigenvalues, pseudo-inverse, inverse, norms, and more
-* Matrix-vector multiplication
+* Matrix-vector multiplication, and more
-* Solution of dense linear systems with symmetric or non-symmetric coefficient matrices
+* Solution of dense linear systems with symmetric or non-symmetric coefficient matrices, and more
-* Reading writing files, `linspace`, grid generators, linear fitting, and more
+* Reading writing files, `linspace`, grid generators, Stopwatch, linear fitting, and more

 See the documentation for further information: